jsa4000/Getting-Started-GitHub/01_INSTALLATION.md

     	git remote add upstream https://github.com/octocat/Spoon-Knife.git

-The idea behind this operation is that you can fetch and push the changes into both remote repositories.
+The idea behind this operation is that you can fetch and push the changes into both remote repositories as you need it.
 > This will push the local master into your origin remote respoitory
 	git push origin master
 > This will update (also pull) your local master branch with the upstream master copy of the remote repository